flutter/website/src/docs/testing/build-modes.md

 ## Debug

 In _debug mode_, the app is set up for debugging on the physical device, emulator, or simulator.

-Debug mode means that:
+Debug mode for mobile apps mean that:

 * [Assertions][] are enabled.
 * Service extensions are enabled.